Cirroc Lofton, one of Avery Brooks's co-stars says racial discrimination played a hand in the latter's career.

 His career was brief but included a few memorable roles.
 He made his mark early on as a “sidekick” though he never really considered himself one.
-He put a stamp on it by becoming the “first”.
+He put a stamp on it by becoming the “first” on Star Trek.
 We are talking about Avery Brooks, an actor everyone knows in Hollywood, but somehow, someway, faded off into the sunset.
 Where is Avery Brooks now and why haven’t we seen him lately?

 These two roles led Avery Brooks right into his first big part as Hawk in the TV series Spenser: For Hire.
 The show starred Robert Urich as Spenser, it ran for three seasons and 65 episodes of which Brooks appeared in all of them.